AustEcon/bitsv/README.rst

 --------------------

 - Improved coverage of testing modules (currently at 84%).
-- Support for use of a local bitcoin full node instead of a Web-API.
-  (paves the way for a RegTest environment for a rapid development cycle)
+- (Mostly done in 0.10.0) Support for use of a local bitcoin full node instead of a Web-API. (paves the way for a RegTest environment for a rapid development cycle)
 - Work on the bsvbip32 library for hierarchical deterministic keys: https://github.com/AustEcon/bsvbip32.
 Plan for each node to access bitsv functionality so that building apps can be a breeze!